How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Geo-distributed Performance

-\textbf{Experimental design.} Based on the insights from ~\Cref{sec:model-suitability}, we decided to use the largest models (ConvNextLarge, RoBERTaXLM) for all further cloud experiments in ~\Cref{sec:geodistributed-performance,sec:multicloud-performance,sec:hybrid-cloud-performance}, with the TBS of 32K as a baseline with good scaling properties.
+\textbf{Experimental design.} Based on the insights from ~\Cref{sec:model-suitability}, we decided to use the largest models (CONV, RXLM) for all further cloud experiments in ~\Cref{sec:geodistributed-performance,sec:multicloud-performance,sec:hybrid-cloud-performance}, with the TBS of 32K as a baseline with good scaling properties.
 We abbreviate them with their respective domain names (CV, NLP).
 We used Google Cloud~\cite{gcweb} for all experiments in this section, as they were the first to give us access to all necessary zones.
 The default networking solution in GC is the "Premium Tier", which tries to use a Google-owned network instead of the public internet.
 We measured the throughput and latency between all zones via \texttt{iperf} and \texttt{ping} and report the average of 5 consecutive runs in ~\Cref{tab:geodistributed-network}.
-Unsurprisingly, the diagonal shows that the local connectivity between zones runs at almost 7~Gbits with a latency of 0.7ms, probably due to the hypervisors being in the same data center.
-While the up- and download were perfectly symmetrical in all setups, the throughput dropped to <210 Mbits for all non-local connections.
-The US-based data center is located in Iowa and is best connected with at least 120~Mbits to the remaining regions, namely Belgium in the EU (6,911km), Taiwan in ASIA (11,853km), and Sydney in Australia (AUS, 14,555km), presumably due to the physical distance.
-The lowest bandwidth and highest latency connections are between the EU region and ASIA and AUS, reaching around 80~Mbits and 270ms.
+Unsurprisingly, the diagonal shows that the local connectivity between zones runs at almost 7~Gb/s with a latency of 0.7ms, probably due to the hypervisors being in the same data center.
+While the up- and download were perfectly symmetrical in all setups, the throughput dropped to <210~Mb/s for all non-local connections.
+The US-based data center is located in Iowa and is best connected with at least 120~Mb/s to the remaining regions, namely Belgium in the EU (6,911km), Taiwan in ASIA (11,853km), and Sydney in Australia (AUS, 14,555km), presumably due to the physical distance.
+The lowest bandwidth and highest latency connections are between the EU region and ASIA and AUS, reaching around 80~Mb/s and 270ms.
 We decided to use the \texttt{n1-standard-8} template with eight cores, 30~GB memory, and a T4 GPU, as the smaller image with 15~GB was insufficient to meet the memory requirements for gradient application on the CPU with the biggest models.
 The experiment naming in this section is prefixed with the type of location \textbf{(A)}, \textbf{(B)} or \textbf{(C)} and the number of VMs, e.g., A-4 is the intra-zone experiment with 4 VMs.
-The full experimental description is specified in ~\Cref{tab:geodistributed-experiments}. \textbf{(A) Intra-zone scalability.} Figure~\ref{fig:geo-dist-us-only} shows the result of the intra-zone experiments, which we used as a baseline to compare geo-distributed deployments to.
-As the scalability of the CV and NLP models was already shown with much better hardware and slightly worse network connectivity (cf.~\Cref{sec:model-suitability}), the scalability with the T4 GPUs is not too surprising.
-We do not see an improvement in throughput for two GPUs for either model due to the Hivemind penalty discussed in ~\Cref{sec:model-suitability}.
-However, starting with three GPUs, we see a steady increase in throughput with a maximum speedup of up to 3.2x CV and 2.75x for NLP at eight GPUs.
-CV's per-GPU speedup ($\frac{\text{speedup}}{\#\text{GPUs}}$) is almost linear (0.43, 0.42, 0.43, 0.41, 0.41), while NLP starts dropping off faster (0.51, 0.47, 0.45, 0.40, 0.34) for 2, 3, 4, 6 and 8 GPUs, respectively.
-The reason for this is the NLP granularity of 1.15 with 8 GPUs indicating an almost equal part in communication and calculation (\Cref{fig:geo-dist-us-only-granularity}) due to the much longer averaging round related to the model size (198M vs. 560M parameters).
+The full experimental description is specified in ~\Cref{tab:geodistributed-experiments}.